nbmanning/MetaUncertainty/README.md

 # Meta-Uncertainty
-Code and data repository for the manuscript "Meta-uncertainty in coupled human and natural systems models" co-led by Manning and
+Code and data repository for the manuscript "Meta-uncertainty in coupled human and natural systems models" co-led by Manning and Viña

 This repository contains: